A's Stephen Vogt hits homer in final game before retirement – KION546

 Mike Trout hit his 40th home run with two outs in the eighth, a 452-foot drive above the first level of center-field luxury boxes.
 Trout reached 40 homers for the third time and first since hitting a career-best 45 in his 2019 AL MVP season.

-Vogt galloped around the bases in glee when his seventh home run of the season and No. 82 of his career sailed into the right-field seats.
-His first career hit was a home run and came in his 33rd at-bat and he cleared the fences again in his final plate appearance at age 37.
+Vogt’s seventh home run of the season and No. 82 of his career landed in nearly the same right-field spot as his first career hit, in his 33rd at-bat on June 28, 2013, off Cardinals reliever Joe Kelly.
+How fitting Vogt cleared the fences again in his final plate appearance at age 37 and with so many family and friends right there for a front-row seat.
+It ended an 0-for-14 funk.

 Left fielder Jo Adell made a running catch on the warning track on a fly ball by Tony Kemp to start the fourth, the closest the A’s got to a hit before Pinder doubled.